aMarCruz/jspreproc/README.md

 //#define NAME value  // value defaults to 1
 //#undef NAME
 ```
-Once declared, the DEFINEs are global to all files and their value can be changed at any time.
+Once defined, the symbol is global to all files and their value can be changed at any time.
 Valid names for defines are all uppercase, starts with one character in the range `[$_A-Z]`, followed by one or more of `[_A-Z]`, so minimum length is 2.
-You can't use defines inside the values.
+You can't use a defined symbol to define a new symbol.

 ```js
 //#include filename